 How to apply

 To be considered for work-study, you must submit the FAFSA.
-If you are awarded work-study, it will appear on your Student Aid Summary on eLion.
+If you are awarded work-study, it will appear on your Award Summary in LionPATH.

 How to find a job

-To apply for a job, contact the supervisor listed in the job description.
-Your employer will provide and ask you to fill out the required forms.
+When you are hired for a position, your employer will provide and ask you to fill out the required forms.

 Plan your work schedule

-Work-study participants may never work more than eight hours a day (20 hours/week during fall and spring semesters).
-If you are enrolled for fewer than six credits during the summer, you may work up to 40 hours/week.
+Work-study participants may never work more than eight hours a day (20 hours/week during fall, spring, and summer semesters).

 To ensure optimal use of your award through the semester, plan your work schedule before you begin earning funds.
-For example, if you have a $1,500 award and you work 20 hours/week, you will have approximately 8.5 weeks of funding.
+For example, undergraduate work-study students earning $9.50/hour who have a $1,750 award and work 20 hours/week, will have approximately 9 weeks of funding.